icfnext/prosper/README.md

 ## Requirements

+* AEM 6.2 for versions 8.x.x and above
-* AEM 6.1 for versions 4.x.x and above
+* AEM 6.1 for versions 4.x.x through 7.x.x
 * AEM 6.0 for versions 3.x.x, 2.x.x, and 1.x.x (versions prior to 0.10.0 are compatible with CQ 5.6)
 * Maven 3.x
 * Familiarity with Groovy language and the Spock specification syntax (or see included tests for examples).